How To Do A Virus Scan

 Fortunately, you can protect your devices with mobile security software.
 It doesn’t usually come installed, so you will have to download an application and follow the instructions.

-Because the Android platform is an open operating system, there are a number of antivirus products for Android devices, allowing you to do a virus scan.
+Because the Android platform is an open operating system, there are a number of antivirus products for Android devices, that allows you to do a virus scan.

 For more robust protection on your Apple devices, you can install mobile security software to protect the private data you have stored on your phone or tablet, such as contacts, photos and messages.